-People who persevere toward their goals and maintain a positive outlook on life tend to have less anxiety and depression over time, according to a new study published in the Journal of Abnormal Psychology.
+Those who exhibit goal persistence and maintain a positive outlook on life tend to have less anxiety and depression over time, according to a new study published in the Journal of Abnormal Psychology.

-“Perseverance cultivates a sense of purposefulness that can create resilience against or decrease current levels of major depressive disorder, generalized anxiety disorder and panic disorder,” said lead author Nur Hani Zainal, MS, from The Pennsylvania State University.
-“Looking on the bright side of unfortunate events has the same effect because people feel that life is meaningful, understandable and manageable.”
+“Perseverance cultivates a sense of purposefulness that can create resilience against or decrease current levels of major depressive disorder, generalized anxiety disorder, and panic disorder,” said lead author Nur Hani Zainal, MS, from Pennsylvania State University.
+“Looking on the bright side of unfortunate events has the same effect because people feel that life is meaningful, understandable, and manageable.”

 Depression, anxiety and panic disorders are common and can be chronic and debilitating, putting a person’s physical health and livelihood at risk.

 “Often, people with these disorders are stuck in a cycle of negative thought patterns and behaviors that can make them feel worse,” said co-author Michelle G. Newman, Ph.D.
 “We wanted to understand what specific coping strategies would be helpful in reducing rates of depression, anxiety, and panic attacks.”

 The researchers looked at data from 3,294 adults (average age 45) who were followed for more than 18 years.
 Most of the participants were white and slightly fewer than half were college-educated.

 Data were collected three times, from 1995 to 1996, 2004 to 2005, and 2012 to 2013.
 At each interval, participants were asked to rate their goal persistence (e.g., “When I encounter problems, I don’t give up until I solve them”), self-mastery (e.g., “I can do just anything I really set my mind to”) and positive reappraisal (e.g., “I can find something positive, even in the worst situations”).

 Diagnoses for major depressive, anxiety, and panic disorders were also collected at each interval.